Orlando Birth Injury Lawyers

 To Understand Your Rights, Speak to an Orlando Birth Injury Lawyer

+It can be difficult to process the fact that your child was injured as a result of malpractice by trusted medical providers.
+And, as you try to understand what happened and ask questions of your medical team, you may find that doctors and nurses are no longer willing to speak to you.
+You may be referred to administrative staff or even insurance personnel.
 The team at Faiella & Gulden, P.A., has been helping families just like yours for almost four decades.
-Call our Orlando birth injury lawyers today at (407) 647-6111 and learn how our family-operated law firm can assist your child.
+Call our Orlando birth injury lawyers today at (407) 470-1225 and learn how our family-operated law firm can assist your child.
 The consultation is free and we work on a contingency basis, so you never need to worry about paying fees or the cost of expenses until we obtain a settlement or a verdict in your favor.